Futurism (literature): Intuition

 In Marinetti's 1909 manifesto, Marinetti calls for the reawakening of "divine intuition" that "after hours of relentless toil" allows for the "creative spirit seems suddenly to shake off its shackles and become prey to an incomprehensible spontaneity of conception and execution".

 Soffici had a more earthly reasoning.
 Intuition was the means by which creation took place.
 He believed that there could be no abstraction of the values of futurist literature in logical terms.
 Rather, art was a language in and of itself that could only be expressed in that language.
 Any attempt to extrapolate from the literature resulted "in the evaluation not of artistic qualities but of extraneous matters".
-As such, the spontaneous creation brought by intuition freed one from abstracting (and therefore adding erroneous material into the literature) and allowed on to speak in the language of art.
+As such, the spontaneous creation brought by intuition freed one from abstracting (and therefore adding erroneous material into the literature) and allowed one to speak in the language of art.

 In this way, Futurists rallied against "intellectualistic literature…[and] intelligible poetry".
 However, this idea is different from anti-intellectualism.
 They were not hostile to intellectual approaches, but just the specific intellectual approach that poetry had taken for so many years.
 Therefore, they often rejected any form of tradition as it had been tainted with the previous intellectual approaches of the past.